emberscity/EMBERS-Client/README.md

 }`

 #### Device(s)
 The devices are used to send messages to a defined gateway.
-In order to create a new device you just need to run the follow:
+In order to create a new device you just need to run the following:

-`curl -X POST -d "type=DEVICE_NAME" http://msg2.embers.citibrain.com/devices`
+`curl -X POST -d "type=DEVICE" -d "name=DEVICE_NAME" http://msg2.embers.citibrain.com/devices`

-This will return the device uuid and token that you will need to send messages from them to the gateway;
+This will return the device uuid and token that you will need to send messages from the device to the gateway;

 #### Run EMBERS-Client

-After creating a gateway, device(s) and cunfiguring the constants file (with gateway uuid and token), you are able to send and receive messages usin EMBERS.
+After creating gateway(s), device(s) and cunfiguring the constants file (with gateway uuid and token), you are able to send and receive messages usin EMBERS.
 For that, you just need to run  `python embers_client.py` in order to start the EMBERS-client that will receive the messages sent from devices;

 In order to send messages from devices to the gateway, you just need to use one of our publishers.

+#### Next Steps

+To simplify the devices and gateways creation we are working in the developer dashboard, available [here]( https://developer.embers.city/dashboard), so that you can create devices and gateways in few seconds!